-- 1. Full review of all clinical and laboratory data. - 2.
-Check maintenance therapy and understanding. - 3.
-Reassess inhaler technique. - 4.
-Ensure understanding of withdrawal of acute medications (steroids and/or antibiotics). - 5.
-Assess need for continuing any oxygen therapy. - Provide management plan for comorbidities and follow-up. - 7.
-Ensure follow-up arrangements: early follow-up < 4 weeks, and late follow-up < 12 weeks as indicated. - All clinical or investigational abnormalities have been identified.
+- 1. Full review of all clinical and laboratory data - 2.
+Check maintenance therapy and understanding - 3.
+Reassess inhaler technique - 4.
+Ensure understanding of withdrawal of acute medications (steroids and/or antibiotics) - 5.
+Assess need for continuing any oxygen therapy

 1 - 4 Weeks Follow-up